Senate panel seeks working paper on taxes in Gwadar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The committee also sought working paper on taxes in Gwadar.
-Senator Mohsin Aziz from ruling PTI disclosed that only 1.85 percent lending was provided into KP out of total disbursed loan amounts by all commercial banks on per annum basis.
+The committee also sough Senator Mohsin Aziz from ruling PTI disclosed that only 1.85 percent lending was provided into KP out of total disbursed loan amounts by all commercial banks on per annum basis.

 The Senate panel also sought details about provincial quota in context of Balochistan in federal government and reasons for complying with quota requirements.